West End (Brisbane - Qld)

 West End features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-West End's dwelling structures, as per the latest Census, consisted of 19.6% houses and 80.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Brisbane metro's figures of 73.5% houses and 26.5% other dwellings.
+West End's dwelling structure, as per the latest Census, consisted of 19.6% houses and 80.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
 Home ownership in West End was at 18.4%, with mortgaged dwellings at 22.0% and rented ones at 59.6%.
-The median monthly mortgage repayment in the area was $2,100, compared to Brisbane metro's average of $1,863.
-Meanwhile, the median weekly rent figure for West End was $450, while it was $380 for Brisbane metro.
-Nationally, West End's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment in the area was $2,100, higher than Brisbane metro's average of $1,863.
+The median weekly rent in West End was recorded at $450, compared to Brisbane metro's $380.
+Nationally, West End's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing